Descanonge/neba/README.md

 > Manages parameters and datasets

+This package provides:

-This package provides a configuration framework to retrieve parameters from configuration files and command line arguments, and a dataset definition framework to help bridge the gap between on-disk files and in-memory objects.
+- configuration framework to retrieve parameters from configuration files and command line arguments,
+- a dataset definition framework to help bridge the gap between on-disk files and in-memory objects.

 ## Configuration

 The configuration framework is:
 - **strict:** parameters are defined beforehand.
-Any unknown or invalid parameter will raise
+Any unknown or invalid parameter will raise errors
 - **structured:** parameters can be organized in (nested) sections
-- **documented:** docstrings of parameters can be transferred to configuration files, command line help, and static documentation via a plugin for Sphinx
+- **documented:** docstrings of parameters are re-used in configuration files, command line help, and static documentation via a plugin for Sphinx

-The parameters values can be retrieved from configuration files (TOML, YAML, Python files), and from the command line.
+The parameters values can be retrieved from configuration files (TOML, YAML, Python files, JSON), and from the command line.

 The framework is based on the existing [traitlets](https://traitlets.readthedocs.io/) library.
 It allows type-checking, arbitrary value validation and "on-change" callbacks.
 This package extends it to allow nesting and shifts to a more centralized configuration.
 The objects containing parameters are significantly extended to ease manipulation, and mimic dictionaries.